 Most authors list their books on Amazon and leverage that search engine for conversions.
 Which is perfectly fine and we’re not advocating against that.
 But there is a reason marketing legend Seth Godin drives Facebook ads to his website to buy his books, rather than amazon.
 It’s because you don't get the data through Amazon through your author website.
 And you WANT that data.
 You'll want to include things in the book itself that drive people to an author website and register.

 You might also be interested in reading about how to leverage your book to sign more clients.

 To start, we're not necessarily advocating for the use of rebates.
 You'll want people providing their contact information because they want to, not because you're going to send them $5.
 BUT it is a real option that each author will need to decide for themselves if it's worth doing or not.

 In this situation you'll have ONE unique rebate code delivered with each sale (otherwise resellers will ruin you).
 Once someone buys the book, if they go onsite to redeem their rebate you have their contact information and in exchange for that you send them some dollar amount.

 This one is pretty obvious.
-If you have a book about cooking steak, make an ecourse about DIY steak seasoning and plug it throughout the book.
+If you have a book about how to cook a steak, make an ecourse about how to make your own steak seasoning and plug it throughout the book.
 The best example of this is in the book The Ultimate Guide To Google Ads.
-The author has written and kept updated an amazingly thorough book about how to run Google Ads.
+The author has written, and kept updated, an amazingly thorough book about how to run Google Ads.
 Throughout the book he talks about how important copywriting is to the success of advertising.
-He'll give some amazing tips for writing great copy, then share the URL where you can buy his full ecourse on copywriting.
-I'm telling you it's masterful and if you need a more clear example of how it works, buy the book and see for yourself.
+He'll give some amazing tips for writing great copy, then share the URL where you can buy his full e-course on copywriting.
+It's masterful.
+If you need a more clear example of how it works, buy the book and see for yourself.

 Two books that perform this option to perfection are Sticky Branding and Traction.
-Traction is like a billion dollar business now, so you'll do well copying their system as much as possible.
+Traction is a billion dollar business now, so you'll do well copying their system as much as possible.